andrenasturas/hausse/README.md

 ## How it works

-First, create a Hausse project.
+First, create a hausse project.

 ```python
 project = Hausse()